What is a community foundation?

 How does The Summit Foundation manage its assets?

-The Summit Foundation works with registered investor advisors.
+The Summit Foundation works with registered investment advisors.
 Our investment committee is composed of trustees with financial expertise who set asset allocation guidelines, oversee the performance of the investment managers, and report to the board.

 Are general donations accepted?